 THE FOUNDATION FOR INNOVATION AND CREATIVE SOLUTIONS

-FICS America is the culmination of over five years of dedicated public policy work started by a group of students at the University of California.
+FICS America is the culmination of over seven years of dedicated public policy work started by a group of students at the University of California.

 In the spring of 2011, affairs at the University of California were worse than they had ever been in its 100+ year history.
 Massive state funding cuts had led to unprecedented tuition increases, placing an increasing burden on students already hit hard by the Great Recession.
 Lines for dwindling financial aid wrapped around buildings.
 Students were pepper-sprayed while protesting.
 When administrators and lawmakers alike had no ideas for solving the crisis, we decided that the massive tuition and funding crisis that our university faced could be solved by the students, for the students.